aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### LX

-This might or might not exist.
-If it does exist then it means that the package config file defined a function name as `lx`, and that this function was executed successfully. `LX` holds the result that is returned by that function if it did return a result.
-If it doesn't `LX` is an empty vector.

-Note that if there is no `lx` defined in a package config file, or if it is empty, or the function crashed (that will be trapped and ignored by Tatin) then there is no `LX`.
+In a package config file a function can be defined on the `lx` parameter.
+Such a function would be executed after the package was loaded.
+The purpose of the function is to perform some sort of initialisation.

+If such a function returns a result then it is assigned to `LX` in the `TatinVars` namespace.

+Note that `LX` does not exist in case no such function is defined, or the function did not return a result.

 ##### URI